WakiMak/trentent.github.io-forked/_posts/2013-05-31-scvmm-install-vm-components-failed.md

 </div>

 <span style="font-family: Courier New, Courier, monospace; font-size: xx-small;"><br /> </span>
-Voila! Â It appears much better than before. Â It found the drive correctly and checked the BCD file and found it is the &#8220;Generalize&#8221; state. Â The \*actual\* image I originally made was NOT sysprep&#8217;ed and all I did was replace the BCD file, but it allowed it to continue beyond and the machine actually completed the imaging process properly. Â It joined the domain and whatever else the answer file was I gave it in SCVMM.
+Voila! Â It appears much better than before. Â It found the drive correctly and checked the BCD file and found it is the "Generalize" state. Â The \*actual\* image I originally made was NOT sysprep'ed and all I did was replace the BCD file, but it allowed it to continue beyond and the machine actually completed the imaging process properly. Â It joined the domain and whatever else the answer file was I gave it in SCVMM.

-It appears I was correct in my earlier assumption about what SCVMM is doing. Â It goes and grabs the BCD file and transfers it from the target machine to itself, &#8220;fixes it up&#8221; (not sure what it&#8217;s doing at this stage precisely), then sends it back for injection. Â Certainly a bit of a complicated process with a fair bit that can go wrong, but shame on Microsoft for having such a poor error message. Â I suspect it wouldn&#8217;t have required much effort to push out a real message; something to the effect of, &#8220;The BCD of this vDisk does not appear to have been through the sysprep /generalize process. Â Please rerun sysprep against the image and try again&#8221;.
+It appears I was correct in my earlier assumption about what SCVMM is doing. Â It goes and grabs the BCD file and transfers it from the target machine to itself, "fixes it up" (not sure what it's doing at this stage precisely), then sends it back for injection. Â Certainly a bit of a complicated process with a fair bit that can go wrong, but shame on Microsoft for having such a poor error message. Â I suspect it wouldn't have required much effort to push out a real message; something to the effect of, "The BCD of this vDisk does not appear to have been through the sysprep /generalize process. Â Please rerun sysprep against the image and try again".

-SO&#8230; Â Long story short; if you are encountering this error, I would suggest booting your VHD file in a VM and re-sysprep /generalize it. Â If you&#8217;ve maxed out on sysprep&#8217;s I have a post earlier in my blog on how to get around the 3-times limit and rerun sysprep. Â Alternatively, you can try what I did, but I can&#8217;t gaurantee your success and replace the BCD file in your Library VHD with a BCD you \*know\* has been sysprepp&#8217;ed and try redeploying it.
+SO... Â Long story short; if you are encountering this error, I would suggest booting your VHD file in a VM and re-sysprep /generalize it. Â If you've maxed out on sysprep's I have a post earlier in my blog on how to get around the 3-times limit and rerun sysprep. Â Alternatively, you can try what I did, but I can't gaurantee your success and replace the BCD file in your Library VHD with a BCD you \*know\* has been sysprepp'ed and try redeploying it.

 <!-- AddThis Advanced Settings generic via filter on the_content -->